Staff Profile

 From October 2022, I have been a Research Assistant in the Brain and Movement (BAM) Research Group at the Translational and Clinical Research Institute of Newcastle University.

 My area of expertise is in biomedical signal processing with a focus on feature engineering and machine/deep learning.
-My interests include diagnosis/classification, generation of fake samples, and pipeline design.
+My interests include diagnosis/classification, development of novel features, and pipeline design.

 - Hinchliffe C, Yoarajah M, Elkommos S, Tang H, Abasolo D. Entropy Measures of Electroencephalograms towards the Diagnosis of Psychogenic Non-Epileptic Seizures.
 Entropy 2022, 24(10), 1348.
 In Preparation.